Print

 Instructions

-1. Fill a bowl with ice and water and set aside.
+1. Prepare a bowl of ice water.
+Fill a bowl with ice and water and set aside.

-2. Fill a saucepan with enough water to fully cover the eggs.
+2. Bring a saucepan of water to a boil.
+Fill a saucepan with enough water to fully cover the eggs (but don’t add the eggs yet).
 Bring the water to a gentle boil.
 With a slotted spoon, carefully lower the eggs into the boiling water.

-3. Boil the quail eggs for 4 minutes.
-With the slotted spoon, transfer the eggs to the ice water and let them cool for a minute, or just until cool enough to handle.
+3. Cook the eggs.
+Boil the quail eggs for 4 minutes.
+With a slotted spoon, transfer the eggs to the ice water and let them cool for a minute, or just until cool enough to handle.

-4. Remove an egg and gently tap it on the counter to crack in several places.
+4. Prepare the eggs for peeling.
+Remove an egg and gently tap it on the counter to crack in several places.
 Or tap in several places with a knife.
 Repeat with the remaining eggs.
 Put the cracked egg back in the ice water for about 3 to 5 minutes.